News

 The Murdoch difference

 Firstly, we’re the only Australian university with a fully-operational farm on a city campus so students have regular access to farm animals without having to relocate to a regional area.
 Secondly, our veterinary teaching hospital means students can gather knowledge and experience from vets and other animal health experts.
-Thirdly, students can take the scientific and technological innovations from the lab to the greenhouse or paddock whilst working with (and learning from) world-leading researchers.
+Thirdly, students can take the scientific and technological innovations from the lab to the greenhouse or paddock whilst working with (and learning from) leading researchers.

 Get to know our school a little better.